rojo-rbx/rojo/README.md

 It's designed for power users who want to use the **best tools available** for building games, libraries, and plugins.

+This is the main Rojo repository, containing the binary server component.
+For the source for the Roblox plugin, [see the rojo-plugin repository](https://github.com/LPGhatguy/rojo-plugin).

 ## Features

 Rojo has a number of desirable features *right now*: